 Grace and Community (2)

 Both pop psychology and American culture thrive on playing up to our individualism.
 You’re different!
 You’re unique!
 You’re not like anyone else!
-Snowflakes, fingerprints, and DNA are all called in to make the case for how wonderfully special we are.
+Snowflakes, fingerprints, and DNA are all called in to make the case for how marvelously special we are.
 And while that’s true, it’s a partial truth that needs balancing because we hear itContinue reading “Grace and Community (2)”

 Connecting with Church (2)